 Bakery reconstruction, Weald and Downland Living Museum

 In March 2017, we were approached by the CEO of the Weald and Downland Living Museum after he had seen our bakery oven at Pugmill bakehouse, in the old Farnham Pottery in Wrecclesham.
-The Weald and Downland Living museum carefully dismantles buildings of historic and architectural interest from the Sussex Weald and rebuilds them on site giving the visitors an opportunity to see how they would have looked in their prime.
+The Weald and Downland Living museum carefully dismantles buildings of historic and architectural interest from the Sussex Weald and surrounding areas and rebuilds them on site giving the visitors an opportunity to see how they would have looked in their prime.

 Bakery reconstruction.
 Is using a new oven a conservation issue?